ilivetruth/rofi-wayland-click-to-close/README.md

 - Test dimension parsing: `grep -A 20 "^window {" ~/.config/rofi/config.rasi`

 ## Known Limitations

+0. **Does not register keystrokes when cursor is outside of rofi window**: If you move your cursor outside of the rofi window, none of your keystrokes are registered.
+This is incredibly annoying (especially if using your mouse on the arm of a recliner), so now when you run the script, your cursor is moved to the very center of the screen.

 1. **Cursor appearance**: Outside rofi bounds, you'll see a crosshair cursor instead of your system cursor.
 This is a limitation of slurp.